Transverse minimal foliations on unit tangent bundles and applications: Application to partially hyperbolic diffeomorphisms

 \subsection{Proof of Corollary B}

-For getting Corollary B we first we need to take a regular finite cover $\wihatM$ and iterate in order to have orientability of the bundles as well as their preservation.
-However, as explained in \cite[\S 7]{HPS} once we take a finite cover $\wihatM$, since the foliations will not have vertical leaves they need to be horizontal.
-To show that there are no vertical leaves and that the branching foliations are minimal in the cover $\wihatM$, we use the volume preservation assumption as in \cite{HPS}.
-In \cite[Lemma 7.1]{HPS} and \cite[Subsection 6.4]{HPS} it is proved that deck translations associated with the cover $\wihatM \to M$ preserve the orientations of all the bundles.
+To get Corollary B we first take a regular finite cover $M_1$ and iterate in order to have orientability of the bundles as well as their preservation.
+As explained in \cite[\S 7]{HPS} once we take a finite cover $M_1$, since the foliations will not have vertical leaves they need to be horizontal.
+To show that there are no vertical leaves and that the branching foliations are minimal in the cover $M_1$, we use the volume preservation assumption as in \cite{HPS}.
+In \cite[Lemma 7.1]{HPS} and \cite[Subsection 6.4]{HPS} it is proved that deck translations associated with the cover $M_1 \to M$ preserve the orientations of all the bundles.
 This implies that the original bundles were horizontal and the orientability conditions were satisfied in $M$.

 Hence the partially hyperbolic diffeomorphism $f$ is a collapsed Anosov flow.
 It follows that $f$ is accessible, and if $f$ is $C^2$ (and volume preserving) then $f$ is ergodic (see \cite{FP3}).
 This proves Corollary B.